kubewarden/docs/src/writing-policies/go/03-policy-settings.md

 of the [`validate_settings`](/writing-policies/index.html#the-validate_settings-entry-point)
 entry-point.

-In this case we actually look at the `SettingsValidationResponse` objected returned by our `validateSettings` function:
+In this case we actually look at the `SettingsValidationResponse` object returned by our `validateSettings` function:

 ```go